mzielinski/spock-reports/README.md

 com.athaydes.spockframework.report.IReportCreator=com.athaydes.spockframework.report.internal.HtmlReportCreator

 # Set properties of the report creator
-# For the HtmlReportCreator, the only properties are available
+# For the HtmlReportCreator, the following properties are available
 # (the location of the css files is relative to the classpath):
 com.athaydes.spockframework.report.internal.HtmlReportCreator.featureReportCss=spock-feature-report.css
 com.athaydes.spockframework.report.internal.HtmlReportCreator.summaryReportCss=spock-summary-report.css